onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Love is the one thing we're capable of perceiving that transcends time and space." - [Brand, Interstellar (2014)](https://www.imdb.com/title/tt0816692/quotes/?item=qt2213908&ref_=ext_shr_lnk)

+> "No one can be perfectly free till all are free; no one can be perfectly moral till all are moral; no one can be perfectly happy till all are happy." - [Herbert Spencer](https://www.azquotes.com/quote/279406)

 > "Happiness only real when shared." - [Christopher McCandless AKA Alexander Supertramp](https://www.goodreads.com/quotes/184807-happiness-only-real-when-shared)

 > "Compassion is the basis of morality." - [Arthur Schopenhauer](https://www.goodreads.com/quotes/2195-compassion-is-the-basis-of-morality)